AlfredUg/hivseqdb-docker/README.md

 Below is a quick video of the HOW-TOs of HIVseqDB.

+NOTE: The NGS data used in this demonstration is publically available at the NCBI Sequence Read Archive (SRA) and the European Nucleotide Archive (ENA), Bioproject accession PRJNA340290.
+Corresponding sample data was obtained from the associated publication.
+Many thanks to Avila-Ríos, Santiago, et al. "HIV drug resistance in antiretroviral treatment-naïve individuals in the largest public hospital in Nicaragua, 2011-2015."
+PLoS One 11.10 (2016): e0164156.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/zVOtqU-aisg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Test data